lee2sman/1dimensiondungeon/ROADMAP.md

 - [ ] scrolls? or maybe that's too much
 - [ ] better core mechanics
 - [ ] add varied terrain? locked doors with keys on other side of level?
-- [ ] varied enemy behaviors including attacks, 'hallucination' (like toads in Brogue), generating minions, freezing, etc
+- [ ] varied enemy behaviors including attacks, 'hallucination' (like toads in Brogue) - would need clock feature, generating minions, freezing, etc
+  - [ ] simple clock timeout feature
+- [ ] choose different font, use color (background and on font)
+- [ ] game also output graphically - tiles and/or also runs on web